sjentsch/lsjDocs/Ch11/Ch11_tTest_06.rst

 When introducing the theory of null hypothesis tests, I mentioned that there are some situations when it’s appropriate to specify a *one-sided* test (see section :doc:`The difference between one-sided and two-sided tests
 <../Ch09/Ch09_HypothesisTesting_04>`).
-So far all of the *t*-tests have been two-sided
+So far all of the *t*-tests have been
-tests.
+two-sided tests.
 For instance, when we specified a one sample *t*-test for the grades in Dr Zeppo’s class the null hypothesis was that the true mean was 67.5%.
-The alternative hypothesis was that the true mean was greater than *or* less than
+The alternative hypothesis was that the true mean was greater than *or* less than 67.5%.
-\67.5%.
 Suppose we were only interested in finding out if the true mean is greater than 67.5%, and have no interest whatsoever in testing to find out if the true mean is lower than \67.5%.
 If so, our null hypothesis would be that the true mean is 67.5% or less, and the alternative hypothesis would be that the true mean is greater than 67.5%.
-In jamovi, for the ‘One Sample *t*-Test’ analysis, you can specify this by clicking on the ``> Test Value`` option, under ``Hypothesis``.
+In jamovi, for the ``One Sample T-Test`` analysis, you can specify this by clicking on the ``> Test Value`` option, under ``Hypothesis``.
 When you have done this, you will get the results as shown in :numref:`fig-ttest_onesided1`.

 .. ----------------------------------------------------------------------------